Welcome to my Weekly Digest #17 which is the first one for May.

 The Algorithms - Python

-These implementations are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard library, use them at your discretion.
+Implementations are for learning purposes only.
+As they may be less efficient than the implementations in the Python standard library, use them at your discretion.

 List of Algorithms